syncfusion-content/maui-docs/MAUI/Popup/styles.md

 ### Set custom blur intensity

-The SfPopup allows customization of the blur effect by setting the `SfPopup.PopupStyle.BlurIntensity` property to `PopupBlurIntensity.Custom` and the `SfPopup.PopupStyle.BlurRadius`, which adjusts the blur effect according to the specified value.
+The SfPopup allows customization of the blur effect by setting the `SfPopup.PopupStyle.BlurIntensity` property to `PopupBlurIntensity.Custom` and the [SfPopup.PopupStyle.BlurRadius](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Popup.PopupStyle.html#Syncfusion_Maui_Popup_PopupStyle_BlurRadius), which adjusts the blur effect according to the specified value.

 {% tabs %}